AltExpo at PorcFest 2015 Jun 22–28, Lancaster, NH.

 Let me stress what is ultimately at stake: Liberty itself.
 In this race between human farmers and free humans, there are only two possible end games: in the end, either we extirpate farming, by exterminating any would-be farmer, or they turn humans into cattle, and extirpate any free will by exterminating free men.
 It is a war of extermination between on the one hand the psychopathic elite bent over the domination of sentientkind, their utterly evil "sheepdogs", and their utterly stupid herds of sheep, and on the other hand, those who want to live exchanging value for value between free humans.
 For now, the prairie is large and abundant with grass and water everywhere; thanks to exponential technological progress, it is enough to run faster and further than the Enemy, to hide from Him, and let Him eat the weak while the healthy run ahead and hope to find a paradise on the other side.
 But eventually, the prairie will end, there will be no space left to run away from the Enemy, and even if there’s a bountiful garden on the other side, it too is finite, and it too will be invaded by the Enemy.
 Some place or some other, there will be no way left to run to, and it will be necessary to make a stand, or surrender.
 Maybe that garden will be a better place to make a stand.
 Maybe not.
 But if and when there is no more place to run to — the option of running away will soon enough be closed.

-When devising a war strategy, it is important to acknowledge what the stakes are; and then to understand who the enemy is, what are his goals and purposes, the incentive structure of his organization, his strengths and weaknesses, his vision and blind spots, his skillset and incompetence set, etc. The smaller enemies are economically driven hunters.
+When devising a war strategy, it is important to acknowledge what the stakes are; and then to understand who the enemy is, what are his goals and purposes, the incentive structure of his organization, his strengths and weaknesses, his vision and blind spots, his skillset and incompetence set, etc. As Sun Tzu famously wrote: "If you know the enemy and know yourself, you need not fear the result of a hundred battles.
+If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
+If you know neither the enemy nor yourself, you will succumb in every battle."
+The smaller enemies are economically driven hunters.
 The bigger enemies are politically driven farmers.
 They are very different enemies that ultimately require different security strategies.

 And of course, your strategy will similarly depend on knowing yourself, and on recognizing your allies and partners; what are their goals, etc.?
 What kind of technical structures can you build with these other people that will let them resist attacks of your common enemies?
 Can you sustain a siege long enough for reinforcements to come (and can you find those reinforcements)?
 Can you hide long enough to prosper and move on before you’re found?
 Can you see the enemy from afar and run away ahead of him?
 Can you strike the enemy then disappear out of his reach?
 Can you organize in cells able to collaborate on attacks against the enemy, yet not knowing enough about each other so taking out one can take away the entire network?
 Can you teach a significant subset of a population to defend, so that the enemy has more costs than benefits in attacking anyone?
 What sphere of freedom can you defend at any moment with each strategy?